MoonriseSunset/NanoChron/README.md

 ## Tiny but stupid accurate clock

+# NOTE:

+**Archiving NanoChron most likely indefinitely, I may come back to it sometime in the future, but not for now.**

 This project has been one I've been procrastinating on for a bit but I think I'll be able to finish it soon.
 NanoChron came about when I decided to make a replacement clock after an analog clock in my bathroom broke, which turned into a project encompassing 2 of my interests: Code and 3D Design/Printing.